BeauJoh/thesis/source/16-appendix.md

 In general, the performance on the Xeon Phi 7210 MIC is poor due to the lack of support for wide vector registers in Intel's OpenCL SDK.
 The low clock frequency and inability to exploit sufficient levels of parallelism on tiny and small problem sizes usually means it is the worst performer on these sized benchmarks.
 As we move onto larger problem sizes the MIC outperforms the AMD GPUs on the largest \texttt{lud} and \texttt{nw} benchmarks.
-Similarly for the large \texttt{srad} the MIC bests most of the CPUs.
+Similarly, for the large \texttt{srad} benchmark the MIC bests most of the CPUs.
 The \texttt{crc} benchmark is a standout in benchmarks for the MIC; It is one of the only applications where the MIC is competitive with the performance on the whole mix of accelerators.
 Starting with the tiny size, it experiences comparable performance to all of the older GPUs, for the small size it offers similar performance to the latest Nvidia GPUs, and for the medium and large problem sizes it is almost the best performing device rivalling the CPU accelerators.

 For the fixed problem sized benchmarks, presented in Figure \ref{fig:time3}, the per kernel invocation is relatively low regardless of device selected for the (a) \texttt{gem} or (b) \texttt{nqueens} benchmark.